-We should note that analogous expressions for the general mass case are more complicated and are much longer, which is the reason we do not write them after the equation (\ref{eq:eqn_5pinch_j}) in Sec.~\ref{section:vert2b}.
+We should note that analogous expressions for the general mass case are more complicated and are much longer, which is the reason we do not write them after Equation~(\ref{eq:eqn_5pinch_j}) in Section~\ref{section:vert2b}.